spacemeshos/testnet-guide/guide/install.md

 ## Step 3 - Installing the App

-Next, **locate the Installer you downloaded and double-click it** to install the App.
+Next, **locate the Installer you downloaded and double click it** to install the App.

 Follow the on-screen installation instructions.
 When complete, the `Spacemesh App` should be available in your Apps.

 ---

-Next, [Follow this guide](guide/setup.md) to setup a wallet and block producing in the App.
+Next, [Follow this guide](guide/setup.md) to set up a wallet and block producing in the App.